aayushstackui/ArtGallery/README.md

 3. Install dependencies if required.
 4. Run the project on an iOS simulator or device.

-## Contribution
-Feel free to fork the repository, submit issues, or create pull requests to contribute to the development of ArtGalleryApp.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.